Some seemingly random segfaults

 I tried failircd with the latest ruby (1.9.3dev of today) but it seems to work with 1 or 2 clients.
 I don't have a way to run multiple IRC clients on my machine...
 And according to the source, it uses openssl-nonblock but only for 1.9.1, and no other C extension seems to be loaded.

 I know you wrote you could not create a smaller testcase to reproduce so would you please try other environments to run failircd?
 Does it work with the latest 1.9.2 patch release?
 Does it work with 1.9.3dev?
 How about other OSs?

 I mark this issue 'Feedback' since I cannot reproduce the error and I don't know a way to debug at this moment.

 #4 Updated by meh.
-I don't care over 1 year ago
+I don't care almost 2 years ago

 Sorry for the even later response, the issue wasn't MRI related, apparently it was the versionomy gem doing some weird stuff from a C extension.

 I found out because I was having the same issue with another program that was using versionomy, I just wrote my own gem to do that stuff and everything went nicely.